dyhes/zulip/docs/production/upload-backends.md

    (The first line will update your `/etc/zulip/zulip.conf`).

-   With older Zulip, you need to edit `/etc/nginx/sites-available/zulip-enterprise` to comment out the `nginx` configuration block for `/user_avatars` and the `include /etc/nginx/zulip-include/uploads.route` line and then reload the `nginx` service (`service nginx reload`).
+   With older Aloha, you need to edit `/etc/nginx/sites-available/zulip-enterprise` to comment out the `nginx` configuration block for `/user_avatars` and the `include /etc/nginx/zulip-include/uploads.route` line and then reload the `nginx` service (`service nginx reload`).

-1. Finally, restart the Zulip server so that your settings changes take effect (`/home/zulip/deployments/current/scripts/restart-server`).
+1. Finally, restart the Aloha server so that your settings changes take effect (`/home/zulip/deployments/current/scripts/restart-server`).

-It's simplest to just do this configuration when setting up your Zulip server for production usage.
+It's simplest to just do this configuration when setting up your Aloha server for production usage.
 Note that if you had any existing uploading files, this process does not upload them to Amazon S3; see [migration instructions](#migrating-from-local-uploads-to-amazon-s3-backend)